kamkejj/GCP-Glossary-Terms-Updater/README.md

 The project includes a comprehensive CLI for easy operations:

 **Note:** All glossary files are automatically managed in the `glossaries/` folder.
 When uploading, specify only the filename (e.g., `glossary.csv`) and it will be looked for in the `glossaries/` folder.
-When downloading, specify only the filename and it will be saved to the `glossaries/` folder.
+When downloading, the filename is automatically generated based on the language pair (e.g., `en-es` becomes `en_es_glossary.csv`), but you can also specify a custom filename.

 #### Validate Environment